 Platforms such as Instagram, Facebook, and YouTube will continue to attract a growing number of users and offer daily chances for content creators and opinion leaders to connect with their respective audiences in new and exciting ways.

 Despite the fact that influencer marketing has subsequently extended to every other industry imaginable, the beauty industry was one of the earliest adopters of the strategy.
-As a form of communication and marketing, businesses today place a significant amount of weight on influencers as a result of the massive followings influencers enjoy as well as the copious levels of creativity they produce.
+As a form of communication and marketing, businesses today place a significant amount of weight on influencers as a result of the massive following influencers enjoy as well as the copious levels of creativity they produce.

 Brands have found success by forming partnerships with influential users of social media in order to display their products in natural situations.